theannielin/CVFinalProject/README.md

 Empty R2Image freezeFrame.
 To be resized and set to the contents of the image within the bounds of the frame corners.
 Passed as parameter in replace image functions.
 Note: Image object freezeFrame must be a global variable, since Image class cannot contain itself.
-(I don't think we need this according to Yi-tong's implementation? -Annie)